 In the beginning of the year the center hosts an Open House.
 Throughout the year there are week long programs for National Coming Out Week, TransAction Week, Bisexuality Visibility Week, Pride Week, and Queer History Week.
 Additionally throughout the year the center hosts lunch discussions, where students bring their lunch and discuss a topic of the day.
 On Wednesdays we meet at noon and discuss a variety of queer topics, on Friday we meet for Queer People of Color Conversations.
 Also, there are training sessions, workshop presentations and film screenings, and many more.

-What is the Safe Zone Program?
+What is the Safe Zone: Practice of Allyship workshop series?

 Can first year students take leadership positions in LGBTQ groups?